Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Threefolds

 \subsection{Abelian threefolds of K3-type}

 In this section $X$ will be an abelian threefold defined over $\FF_q$ of $p$-rank $1$.
-The $q$-Newton polygon of such a variety is give in Figure \ref{fig:NP-p-rank1}.
+The $q$-Newton polygon of such a variety has slopes $(0,\tfrac12,\tfrac12,\tfrac12,\tfrac12,1)$.
 This is the three-dimensional instance of abelian varieties of K3 type, which were studied by Zarhin in \cite{Zarhin1990K3} and \cite{Zarhin1991K3}.

-\begin{defn} An abelian variety $A$ defined over $\FF_q$ is said to be of \cdef{K3-type} if the set of slopes is either $\brk{0,1}$ or $\brk{0,1/2,1}$, and the segments of slope $0$ and $1$ have length one. \end{defn}
+\begin{defn} An abelian variety $A$ defined over $\FF_q$ is said to be of \cdef{K3-type} if the set of Newton slopes is either $\brk{0,1}$ or $\brk{0,1/2,1}$, and the segments of slope $0$ and $1$ have length one. \end{defn}

 By \cite[Theorem 5.9]{Zarhin1991K3}, simple abelian varieties of K3-type have maximal angle rank.
 As a corollary, we have another piece of the classification.